Last Updated on July 2, 2026 by Daniel Globe

 Booking And Passenger Details

-When you open an e-ticket, you’ll usually see a unique 13-digit ticket number that helps identify the booking, along with your name and age category for accurate check-in and boarding.
-This is your passenger identification and booking confirmation in one place, so you can verify the record fast and move with confidence.
+When you open an e-ticket, you’ll see the 13-digit ticket number that identifies the booking, along with your name and age category for accurate check-in and boarding.

 - Ticket number: the airline’s coded reference